Doubly robust and computationally efficient high-dimensional variable selection: Choosing the training proportions

 \section{Choosing the training proportions}

 In this section, we justify our choice of the best training proportions for tower PCM and PCM.
-For tPCM, we compared training proportions in $\{0.3, 0.4, 0.5, 0.6, 0.7\}$.
-For PCM we compared training proportions in $\{0.3, 0.4, 0.5\}$.
-We plot the family-wise error rates and power for for each method in Figures \ref{fig:PCM FWER proportion}, \ref{fig:tPCM FWER proportion}, \ref{fig:tPCM power proportion}, and \ref{fig:PCM power proportion}.
-In terms of type-I error for tPCM, 0.7 seems the most conservative which is perhaps not surprising, as it uses more data for the nuisances and less for testing.
-The rest of the proportions do not follow a monotonic trend, however.
-Generally, all proportions seem to be controlling the type-I error, though 0.5 and 0.6 exhibit some slight inflation for some settings.
-The type-I error rate for PCM is also not monotone.
+For tPCM, we compared training proportions in $\{0.3, 0.35, 0.4, 0.45, 0.5\}$.
+For PCM we compared training proportions in $\{0.4, 0.45, 0.5\}$.
+We plot the false discovery proportions and power for for each method in Figures \ref{fig:tPCM FDR proportion}, \ref{fig:PCM FDR proportion}, \ref{fig:tPCM power proportion hmm}, and \ref{fig:PCM power proportion hmm}.
+Generally, all choices of proportions seem to be controlling the type-I error for both tPCM and PCM.
 It is unclear what we should expect, since smaller training proportion means more data for the in-sample fits on the test split, but a poorer estimate of the direction of the alternative on the training split.
-In terms of power, though there is not a single training proportion that dominates uniformly for both tPCM and PCM, 0.4 and 0.3 are generally the highest, respectively.
+In terms of power, though there is not a single training proportion that dominates uniformly for both tPCM and PCM, 0.45 are generally the highest for both.
+We do note that the simulation setting for choosing the proportion was similar to but does not exactly match the simulation setting from the main text.
+Nevertheless, we utilized the 0.45 proportion for the simulation in the main text.